walfram/MonkeyBrains/docs/other.md

 Normalized SeekBehaviors Steer Force.

 Arrive and Seek Behaviors now return Vector3f.ZERO when they are close enough to the target.
+BetterCharacterControl and RigidBodyControl are now supported as ApplyTypes.
+For some reason, the BetterCharacterControl doesn't look/work so nicely.
+I'll investigate that in a full blown project sooner or later.

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.